camunda/camunda-bpm-platform/CONTRIBUTING.md

 1. [Signup for our JIRA](https://jira.camunda.com/secure/Signup!default.jspa)
 1. [Search for similar issues](https://jira.camunda.com/issues/?jql=project%20%3D%20CAM), your bug or feature may have already been reported
 1. [Create a new ticket](https://jira.camunda.com/secure/CreateIssue!default.jspa)
-  1. Select the CAM projcet
+   1. Select the CAM project
    1. Be concise
    1. Describe the steps to reproduce the problem or the context of the feature request
    1. Specify your environment (e.g. Camunda version, Camunda modules you use, ...)
    1. Provide code.
 For a bug report, create a test that reproduces the problem.
 For feature requests, create mockup code that shows how the feature might look like.
 Fork our [unit test Github template](https://github.com/camunda/camunda-engine-unittest) to get started quickly.

 ## Write Code